 We didn´t actually have a good visit here as the woman who was supposed to receive us did not show up for our appointment, a bad start!
 But we were soon won over by the wine itself and the beauty of their very own wine castle and tiny, historic cellar.
 It is located in the prettiest part of the historic town of Cambados (also referred to as the Albariño capital, and a great place to buy wine as there are various wine shops with an extensive selection of local wines you won´t be able to find at home).
 The square is named after the palace and stands gracefully across the street from the attractive stone church.
 Palacio de Fefiñanes is the oldest winery (called “Adega” in the Galician language) in the Rias Baixas appellation, founded in 1904.
 The estate features a 17th-century palace cum castle and a tiny vineyard.
 They make one wine only, with its own grapes and other grapes bought in from small local viticultors.
 As the winery flaked on us for our inspection visit, we won’t be including them on our tours.
 Still, we do believe it is worth a visit.
 If you find yourself in the area, so if you are near Cambados, have your hotel call ahead of time to see if anyone will be able to receive you.

 More info on Palacio de Fefiñanes

 What a gem!!!!!!!!!!!!
-Loved the estate (actually, there are two estates, both with ancient pazo houses and lush vineyards).
+I loved the estate (actually, there are two estates, both with ancient Pazo houses and lush vineyards).
 We stomped in the vines with the charismatic owner, Carlos de la Peña.